iAM-AMR/iAM.AMR.DOC/source/00_main/prostructure.rst

 .. figure:: /assets/figures/majfig2.png
    :align: center
+   :alt: Concept map of the drivers of AMR.

    Figure 2 from Majowicz et al. (2018) demonstrating the complexity of the drivers of AMR.